This site contains affiliate links. We may earn a commission at no cost to you.

 FAQ

 No. VPNs are completely legal in Australia.
 The age verification law places obligations on websites, not on users.
 You're not circumventing anything illegal — you're choosing to access legal content through a different route.
 There is no provision in the legislation that criminalises VPN usage.
+Using a VPN to access legal adult content is treated the same as using a VPN for any other purpose in Australia.

 Possibly.
 Aylo has signalled that they'd return if Australia adopted a privacy-preserving verification system or repealed the current requirements.
 Given that the UK abandoned their similar scheme, there's precedent for a backdown.
 But don't hold your breath — it could take years, and the current government shows no sign of changing course.